Our production facility uses the very latest Pryda prefabrication systems.

 Individually engineered optimising the timber truss components to suit the design loads applied to them.
 The manufacturing of trusses optimises timber stock which leads to minimisation of timber waste.
 There are many home designs which are conducive to roof trusses and deliver an overall cost saving compared to a traditional stick-built roof.
 However should you prefer a stick frame we will be happy to oblige.

 There are stringent requirements associated with the development and use of Pryda’s design software, Prydabuild, which alleviates the need for designers and project engineers to prepare detailed specifications associated with the roof, floor and wall components.
-Bretts are a licenced Pryda fabricator.
+Bretts are a licensed Pryda fabricator.
 Building authorities can often provide building consent based on the documentation supplied by Bretts, without the requirement for independent third party certification, particularly in residential construction.

 The Prydabuild system used by Bretts to produce designs and manufacturing specifications for joined and loose timber and steel components in the construction of residential and light commercial and industrial structures.
 All timber components and connectors are individually designed to suit the specific loading conditions for the structure.
 Prydabuild has been independently assessed by professional consulting structural engineers for compliance with the Building Code of Australia, BCA 2010, and its referenced documents.